-SUZANNE VENKER is a Fox News contributor and the author of three books on marriage, motherhood and the influence of feminism on women, men and society.
-She is also the author of The War on Men, an eBook published on the heels of a Fox article (of the same name) that went viral in November 2012.
+SUZANNE VENKER is an author, speaker, blogger and frequent guest on Fox News.
+She tackles a range of social issues surrounding marriage, childcare and the gender wars as outlined in her three books and recent eBook, The War on Men, which was published on the heels of a Fox article (of the same name) that went viral in November 2012.

-Suzanne has written for various publications, including the New York Post, St. Louis Post-Dispatch, National Review Online, Parents.com, The Daily Caller, The Blaze, and Politix.
-She has appeared on STOSSEL, The View, Fox & Friends, ABCNews.com, CNN, C-Span, and Canadian and Australian television news outlets—as well as hundreds of radio shows throughout the country.
+Suzanne has written for various publications, including the New York Post, St. Louis Post-Dispatch, Parents.com, and The Daily Caller.
+Her TV credits include STOSSEL, The View, Fox & Friends, ABCNews.com, CNN, C-Span, and Canadian and Australian television news outlets—as well as hundreds of radio shows throughout the country.
 Suzanne can also be heard every Thursday afternoon on The John Gibson Radio Show.

 DR. HELEN SMITH is a forensic psychologist and a distinguished writer who has written for a variety of publications, including The L.A.
 Times, The Christian Science Monitor and The Cleveland Plain Dealer.
 Her book, The Scarred Heart: Understanding and Identifying Kids Who Kill, was released in 2000.
 She’s also the writer and executive producer of Six, a documentary about the murder of a family in Tennessee by teens from Kentucky.

 Dr. Helen’s most recent book, Men on Strike, analyzes America’s anti-male culture and makes suggestions for how to resurrect respect for masculinity and the role males play in society.
 She writes about politics, men’s issues, violence, psychology and much more at http://pjmedia.com/drhelen/.

 Helen and her husband live in Knoxville, TN.